 How does your work at Tele2 challenge you?

 I am challenged every day - by colleagues, processes and old ways of doing things.

 I have the privilege of working just on the edge of my ability.
 I get to test things that are new to me, I get a lot of responsibility, but I am also held accountable for my actions.
 I believe that high accountability is the cornerstone in my personal development.

 Best experience at Tele2 so far:

-When we all trainees took part in arranging the extra general meeting, when the shareholders approved the merger with Com Hem.
-It really felt like we were part of writing company history.
+When we, the trainees, had champagne with the CEO directly after the shareholders had approved the merger with Com Hem, it really felt like we were part of writing company history.